pista-run-dev/pm-skills/README.md

 # PM Skills Marketplace: An AI Operating System for Better Product Decisions

-> 65 domain-specific skills and 36 chained workflows across 8 PM plugins — from discovery to strategy, execution, launch, and growth.
+> 65 PM skills and 36 chained workflows across 8 plugins — from discovery to strategy, execution, launch, and growth.

 ![Plugin overview](plugins-overview.webp)